Guitar Build Process

 3mm holes, centres about 6mm in from edges

-back with 19mm scrap on drill platform, raise hanging edge (from workbench) with 27mm scrap to get curved surface horizontal
+back with some 13mm scrap on drill platform to get curved surface horizontal

 Then drill holes in back layer (of frame) using cover to guide drill (press all layers together)